ifurusato/brushless-motor-controller/sphinx-index.rst

-.. admonition:: Notice
+.. admonition:: Important

+    This documentation for the Brushless Motor Controller was last updated {{date}}, so it may not be up to date with the code itself.

     The project is still a work in progress, i.e., not everything works, or works as expected.

 A Python Controller for the DFRobot Brushless DC Motor with Encoder 12V 159RPM (FIT0441)
 ****************************************************************************************

 Welcome!
-This documentation for the Brushless Motor Controller, last updated {{date}}.

 In 2025 DFRobot released the `Brushless DC Motor with Encoder 12V 159RPM (FIT0441) <https://www.dfrobot.com/product-1364.html>`__,
 a small (24mm diameter, 40mm length), relatively inexpensive 12V DC brushless motor